apache/mesos/docs/configuration.md

       subsystems.
       <p/>
-      Use <code>--modules=filepath</code> to specify the list of modules via a file containing a JSON formatted string. 'filepath' can be of the form <code>file:///path/to/file</code> or <code>/path/to/file</code>.
+      Use <code>--modules=filepath</code> to specify the list of modules via a file containing a JSON formatted string.
+Remember you can also use the <code>file:///path/to/file</code> argument value format to write the JSON in a file.
       <p/>
       Use <code>--modules="{...}"</code> to specify the list of modules inline.
       <p/>